 The serenity the screensaver suggests is at odds with the daily stress police work brings Lieutenant Cortez.

-Now in his 18th year of service, Cortez explains he is in charge of the new foot patrol team encountered the day before: “This program, the Community Progressive Response Team, came about from an initiative started here called GIVE (Gun Involved Violence Elimination).”
+Now in his 18th year of service, Cortez explains he is in charge of the new foot patrol team encountered the day before.

 An end to zero-tolerance

-According to Lieutenant Cortez, a shift in policing has been underway, nationwide, for some time.
+According to Lieutenant Cortez, a nationwide shift in policing has been underway.

-Instead of approaching entire neighborhoods and communities with an us- vs-versus-them, zero-tolerance mentality that communities see as needlessly hostile, The City of Newburgh’s Police Department is taking a far more strategic approach.
+Instead of approaching entire neighborhoods and communities with an us- vs-versus-them, zero-tolerance mentality seen as needlessly hostile, The City of Newburgh’s Police Department is taking a strategic approach.